MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/mainstream-support-ax-2009-2012.md

 Yes, all legislation changes regardless of source (such as vendors, Microsoft research, or the localization community) are stored in the Lifecycle Service (LCS) alerting project.
 To access the LCS alerting project, follow these steps:
 1. **Sign up**: Send an email request to join the localization community (under NDA) at DynRegW@microsoft.com.
 2. **Access**: Sign in to the LCS project **Regulatory Alerts - Worldwide** (available only for companies with NDA or individuals who signed up for the Insider Program).
 3. **Alerting guide**: Inform Microsoft about country/region regulation alerts and track the status of regulatory features.
+For more information, see [Submit alerts about country/region-specific regulatory features](../../dev-itpro/lcs-solutions/submit-localization-alerts.md).

 Note that the LCS alerting project includes all identified/reported legislation changes (alerts) but not actual Microsoft plans.